-- Safer Internet Day press conference in Warsaw.
-The conference is mainly intended for the media, but representatives of educational sector, ngos, law enforcement and government will be also invited.
+- Safer Internet Day press conference mainly intended for the media, but representatives of educational sector, NGOs, law enforcement and government will be also invited.
 Members of the Polish Advisory Board will participate too.

 - Media outreach: dissemination of the press release, interviews, media appearances.

 The Polish Safer Internet Center was established in 2005 within the European Commission's Safer Internet Programme.
 It is run by the Nobody’s Children Foundation (Fundacja Dzieci Niczyje - FDN) and NASK (Research and Academic Computer Network).